GetSure

 Cons:

-• Despite your best efforts, your loved ones could be forced to pay for your last arrangements if the funeral home you choose goes out of business due to some reason.
+• Despite your best efforts, your loved ones could be forced to pay for your last arrangements if the funeral home you choose goes out of business for some reason.

-• Most prepaid funeral plans are non-transferable and complexities could arise if you choose to relocate or die in a different location.
+• Most prepaid funeral plans are non-transferable, and complexities could arise if you relocate or die in a different location.
 The funeral home you choose may or may not transfer the policy to a new funeral home.

 • These plans are often non-refundable, meaning that you may not be entitled to a refund if you change your mind later on and decide to pay differently for your funeral.

 • Purchasing a prepaid funeral plan can take a toll on your savings.
-Your family may not be left with sufficient funds to pay your medical bills and cover other end-of-life expenses.
+Your family may not have sufficient funds to pay your medical bills and cover other end-of-life expenses.

 Burial insurance plans are a better option